 One of the major modes of activity of high-density cultures of dissociated neurons is globally synchronized bursting.
-Unlike in vivo, neuronal ensembles in culture maintain activity patterns dominated by global bursts for the lifetime of the culture (up to two years).
-We hypothesize that persistence of bursting is due to a lack of input from other brain areas.
-To study this hypothesis, we grew small but dense monolayer cultures of cortical neurons and glia from rat embryos on multi-electrode arrays (MEAs), and used electrical stimulation to substitute for afferents.
-We quantified the burstiness of the cultures' firing in spontaneous activity and during several stimulation protocols.
-While slow stimulation through individual electrodes increased burstiness due to burst entrainment, rapid stimulation reduced burstiness.
+Unlike in vivo, neuronal ensembles in culture maintain activity patterns dominated by global bursts for the lifetime of the culture (up to 2 years).
+We hypothesize that persistence of bursting is caused by a lack of input from other brain areas.
+To study this hypothesis, we grew small but dense monolayer cultures of cortical neurons and glia from rat embryos on multi-electrode arrays and used electrical stimulation to substitute for afferents.
+We quantified the burstiness of the firing of the cultures in spontaneous activity and during several stimulation protocols.
+Although slow stimulation through individual electrodes increased burstiness as a result of burst entrainment, rapid stimulation reduced burstiness.
 Distributing stimuli across several electrodes, as well as continuously fine-tuning stimulus strength with closed-loop feedback, greatly enhanced burst control.
 We conclude that externally applied electrical stimulation can substitute for natural inputs to cortical neuronal ensembles in transforming burst-dominated activity to dispersed spiking, more reminiscent of the awake cortex in vivo.
-This non-pharmacological method of controlling bursts will be a critical tool for exploring the information processing capacities of neuronal ensembles in vitro, and has potential applications for the treatment of epilepsy.
+This nonpharmacological method of controlling bursts will be a critical tool for exploring the information processing capacities of neuronal ensembles in vitro and has potential applications for the treatment of epilepsy.